craftercms/docs/source/reference/modules/deployer/index.rst

 ~~~~~~~~~~~~~~~~
 Authoring Target
 ~~~~~~~~~~~~~~~~
-This is one of the templates used by Crafter Studio when a new project/site is created, this template will setup a target for Studio's search features including: indexing all xml files, binary files and indexing additional Git metadata from the site repository.
+This is one of the templates used by Crafter Studio when a new project/site is created, this template will set up a target for
+Studio's search features to index all content items.

 This target will:

 - Identify the changed files according to the local Git repository history
-- Index all site content in search
+- Index all site content using the search engine

 **Parameters**